VitoPhW/DatingApp/README.md

 4. API project structure (whats in it, now app starts)
 5. config and env variables
 6. source control (commiting code for backup and version control)
+8. Getting to know the API project files
+9. Creating our first entity
+10. Introduction to Entity Framework